miaskyelena/ecommerce-template/README.md

 # Ecommerce-Template

-> An efficient and intuitive ecommerce application template designed for Peer-to-Peer businesses.
+> Connect, Create, and Commerce: A Seamless Peer-to-Peer Experience

+Provide your users with a smooth and enjoyable shopping experience.
+Our intuitive template simplifies the buying and selling process, fostering a thriving community of engaged users.

 ## CodePath WEB103 Final Project